robsketch/kx-insights-enterprise-project/README.md

 2. Difficult to find good free real-time data online, so just making my own for this proof of concept.

 # Deploy
-Authenticate and set up your KXI instance on your machine via steps from the official KX docs, then run the following kxi pm push command to push this package to your environment:
+Authenticate and set up your KXI instance on your machine via the steps from the official KX docs, then run the following kxi pm push command to push this package to your environment:

 ```
 rob@sketchPC:~/kx-insights-enterprise-project$ ls -lrt